Fostering is a way of caring for other people's children and young people away from their family home

 Fostering can be challenging and demanding but it can also be enjoyable and extremely rewarding.
 A foster carer's role is to work alongside the local authority in supporting the child to achieve their full potential in a safe, secure and stable home - this can be on a respite, short-term or long-term basis.

 Our priority is always about getting the right match to meet the needs of both the child and the carer.

 What is the difference between fostering and adoption?

-Foster carers provide the day to day care and support to a child or young person in their home.
+Fostering: Foster carers provide the day-to-day care and support to a child or young person in their home.
 However the child usually remains the legal responsibility of the local authority.

 Make a fostering enquiry